History of antisemitism in the United States: Lynching of Leo Frank

 Prior to the trial, Conely had given four conflicting statements regarding his role in the murder.
 In court, the Frank's lawyers were unable to disprove Conley's claims that he was forced by Frank to dispose of Phagan's body.
 The trial gathered immense attention especially from Atlantans, who gathered in large crowds around the courthouse demanding for a guilty verdict.
 In addition to this, much of the media coverage at the time took an antisemitic tone and after 25 days, Leo Frank was found guilty of murder on August 25 and sentenced to death by hanging on August 26.
-The verdict was met with cheers and celebration form the crowd.
+The verdict was met with cheers and celebration from the crowd.
 Following the verdict, Frank's lawyers submitted a total of five appeals to the Georgia Supreme Court as well as the U.S. Supreme Court claiming that Frank's absence on the day of the verdict and the amount of public pressure and influence swayed the jury.
 After this, the case was brought to Georgia governor John M. Slaton.
 Despite the public demanding for him to hold the verdict, Slaton changed Frank's verdict from death sentence to life imprisonment, believing that his innocence would eventually be established and he would be set free.
 This decision was met with immense public outrage, causing riots and even forcing Slaton to declare Martial Law at one point.
 On August 16, 1915, 25 citizens stormed a prison farm in Milledgeville where Leo Frank was being held.
 Taking Frank from his cell, they drove him to Marietta, the hometown of Mary Phagan, and hanged him from a tree.
 Leaders of the lynch mob would later gather at Stone Mountain to revive the Ku Klux Klan.